Fantastic Four: Rise of the Silver Surfer: Plot

-The US government asks Reed Richards to track a mysterious, meteor-like object that has entered Earth's atmosphere, which is creating large craters and whose presence is seemingly causing fluctuations in the weather and power outages.
+The US government asks Reed Richards to track a mysterious, meteor-like object that has entered Earth's atmosphere, is creating large craters and is seemingly causing fluctuations in the weather and power outages.
 Meanwhile, Reed and his fiancée, Susan Storm, who have been preparing for their upcoming wedding, consider ending their activities with the Fantastic Four.

-Reed and Susan's wedding ceremony is interrupted by the phenomenon approaches New York City; Johnny Storm pursues it, discovering it to be a humanoid alien on a flying surfboard - the Silver Surfer.
-Johnny confronts the Surfer, who overpowers him; he is later examined by Reed, who discovers that his exposure to the Surfer has set Johnny's molecular structure in passive flux, allowing him to switch super powers with the others through physical contact.
+Reed and Susan's wedding ceremony is interrupted when the phenomenon approaches New York City; Johnny Storm pursues it, discovering it to be a humanoid alien on a flying surfboard, subsequently dubbed the Silver Surfer.
+Johnny confronts the Surfer, who overpowers him; he is later examined by Reed, who discovers that his exposure to the Surfer has set Johnny's molecular structure in passive flux, allowing him to switch superpowers with the others through physical contact.

-Reed traces the cosmic energy of the Surfer, discovering a series of planets the Surfer visited previously that have all been destroyed, and determining it will strike next in London.
-The Four travel there too late to stop the Surfer creating another crater, which drains the River Thames.
-Meanwhile, the Surfer also passes over Latveria, reviving Victor Von Doom, who then confronts the Surfer in the Russell Glacier; the Surfer defeats Doom, but in doing so restores Doom's human form.
+Reed traces the Surfer's cosmic energy, discovering a series of planets the Surfer previously visited that have all been destroyed, and determining that it will strike next in London.
+The Four fail to stop the Surfer from creating another crater, which drains the River Thames.
+Meanwhile, the Surfer also passes over Latveria, freeing Victor von Doom from his frozen state.
+(Note: As depicted in Fantastic Four (2005)) Doom confronts the Surfer in the Russell Glacier; the Surfer defeats Doom, but in doing so restores Doom's human form.

 Doom leverages his experience with the Surfer over the US military, who force the Four to work with him.
 Deducing that the Surfer's board is the source of his power, Reed develops a pulse generator that will separate him from it.
 They track the Surfer to the Black Forest, where he informs Susan that he is not the one trying to destroy Earth before the pulse is activated, separating the Surfer from his board.